gnikesh/letsgif/README.md

 # letsgif
 A video to gif converter.
+Works in browser itself.

 ### Usage
 *Converts mp4/webm videos to animated gif image.
 You also can create gif image by capturing video from webcam.*